 - Select Insert Chart

-- You can keep all the chart defaults, or maybe add a title, try bar vs. line, resize it a bit
+- Experiment with bar vs. line chart, or maybe add a title, resize it a bit

 - Position the chart below all the numbers

-- Notice that changing a number updates the chart (google docs does a little animation)
+- Notice: changing a number updates the chart

-- As you can see .. making pretty charts with your data is pretty easy
+- Making pretty charts with your data is pretty easy

 Here's a picture of it in done form: